Hash-Studios/Prism/README.md

 ## Features

 - High-Quality Wallpapers from [WallHaven](https://wallhaven.cc/help/api) and [Pexels](https://www.pexels.com/api/)
-- Over 1000+ exclusive wallpapers, making it the best selection ever
+- Over 1300+ exclusive wallpapers, making it the best selection ever
 - Community wallpapers uploaded by users all-around the world
 - Homescreen setups - Unique and exclusive setups designed with the perfect combination of wallpapers, icon pack and widgets
 - Exclusive collections updated daily with premium wallpapers
 - Each wallpaper comes with 5 color variants and 20+ filters
+- Follow creators for the latest and greatest
 - AMOLED Dark Mode supported
 - Optional Sign-in
-- Each wallpaper/setup/user has a unique link, makes sharing them easier
+- Each wallpaper/setup/creator has a unique link, makes sharing them easier
 - Option to add Twitter/Instagram to your profile
 - Low Internet usage due to minimal loading and persistent data using Provider/ CacheNetworkImage
 - Save Liked Images for later (works even after uninstalling the app)
 - Download any wallpaper to Gallery by watching a quick video ad
+- Set random wallpaper from the downloaded ones, by using widget
 - Secure data and favorites storage on Google Firebase
 - Search for Wallpapers by keyword
 - Check how the wallpaper will look with fake clock and app icons
 - Search for Wallpapers by color
 - Find wallpapers with a similar color
 - Set any wallpaper on the home screen, lock screen or both
-- Find wallpapers by category (Curated, Abstract, Nature, Landscape, Art, 4K, Sports, Architecture, Marvel, Neon, etc.)
+- Find wallpapers by category (Trending, Curated, Abstract, Nature, Landscape, Art, 4K, Sports, Architecture, Marvel, Neon, etc.)
 - Extensive settings menu with various options
 - Toast/Snackbar supported buttons
 - Minimal design with smooth transitions and animations